 Roughly 145.5 million customers were affected and had their personal information such as names, Social Security numbers, birth dates, addresses, and driver's license numbers accessed by whoever had been behind the hack.
 The company also reported that for roughly 209 thousand people, their credit card numbers were also accessed.
 After the breach was made public, Equifax set up a website for customers to see if they were one of the millions affected by the hack.

-However, instead of making the news about what had happened known to their customers, it took Equifax two months to notify people that their information had been accessed by someone outside of the company.
-The breach was reported in September of last year, yet Equifax had found out about it for themselves in July.
+However, instead of making the news about what had happened known to their customers, it took Equifax two months to notify people that someone outside of the company had accessed their information.
+The breach was reported in September of last year, yet Equifax had found out about it themselves in July.

 Their response to their customers grew worse from there.
-As an attempt at compensating their customers for the breach in security, Equifax offered up a free one year trial of a program called TrustedID Premier to their customers in the United States that would grant them credit monitoring through all three bureaus, copies of Equifax credit reports, the ability to lock and unlock the reports, identity theft insurance, and internet scanning for their social security numbers.
+As an attempt at compensating their customers for the breach in security, Equifax offered a free one year trial of a program called TrustedID Premier to their customers in the United States.
+The service would grant them credit monitoring through all three bureaus, copies of Equifax credit reports, the ability to lock and unlock the reports, identity theft insurance, and internet scanning for their social security numbers.

 It sounds like a good deal and a decent compromise, correct?

-In the case of Marriott, the situation ended up out of the company’s hands.
-Yet United Airlines and Equifax both had the opportunity to make it up to the customers or handle the situation in a different way.
+In the case of Marriott, the situation ended up out of the company's hands.
+United Airlines and Equifax both had the opportunity to make it up to the customers or handle the situation differently.
 How would you handle a crisis like this?